D-Black: Black Avenue Muzik

 D-Black is the CEO of record label Black Avenue Muzik, with acts including himself, DJ Breezy, S3fa, and music producers Rony Turn Me Up and Paul Noun.
 Former acts include Joey B, Freda Rhymz, Dahlin Gage, Ms. Forson, Osayo & Nina Ricchie & Wisa Greid.
 It won record label of the year at the 2018 Ghana - Naija Entertainment Awards in Lagos, Nigeria. and was nominated for the record label of the year at the 2019 Ghana Entertainment Awards in New York.

 Other ventures

 Black Avenue Clothing

 Set up in 2012, this is a design company, marketer and importer of men and women's apparel.

 Livewire Events

 Livewire Events is an events management company set up in 2015.
 In 2015 it produced the Bukom Banku vs Ayittey Powers boxing match at the Kumasi Sports Stadium.
 This included performances from Sarkodie, Shatta Wale and Efya.
-Other notable events include the 2018 Kundum Festival Jam in Axim for the Ministry of Tourism.
+Other events include the 2018 Kundum Festival Jam in Axim for the Ministry of Tourism.